 The engineer will visit and visually inspect your home.
 You should ask that the engineer who will be signing off the report to attend that site visit.
 They’ll be looking at how your home has changed because of the natural disaster.
 For example, they might need to lift carpet, go into the ceiling space, and measure walls and ceilings.

 After their visit, the engineer will write you a report outlining their opinion on what damage your home has suffered and how it can be reinstated to meet the standard set out in your insurance policy.
 Engineering New Zealand’s report framework has been developed for assessment of earthquake damage, however it's a good guide for what a report should cover for all natural disaster damage assessments.
 You can ask your engineer to set out their report using this framework, or adapting this for the natural disaster you have experienced.
 Engineering New Zealand is updating the framework for all natural disasters.
 This will be available soon.

 What happens if my engineer’s report is different from the insurer’s engineering report?

 This type of engineering assessment is not straightforward.
-Engineers need to make assumptions about what the property was like before the earthquake and how it has changed.
+Engineers need to make assumptions about what the property was like before the natural disaster and how it has changed.
 This requires professional judgement.
 Sometimes it’s reasonable for engineers to disagree.

-If your engineer has a different view from the insurer’s engineer, you can talk to the GCCRS about what to do next, and whether our facilitation service might be an option for you.
+If your engineer has a different view from the insurer’s engineer, you can talk to the NZCRS about what to do next, and whether our facilitation service might be an option for you.

 What do I do if I’m concerned an engineer hasn’t acted professionally or competently?